BenjaminTzudiker/CKD_Python/readme.md

 This will connect to the specified postgres database using the information you provide.
 If it can't connect to the database, it will exit - if this happens, double check that the information supplied is correct and that postgres is running.

+The dbuser and dbpass are the username and password for the database user you want to connect as - some export options require (temporary) table creation priveleges, so if you'd like to use them make sure you connect as a user that can perform those operations.
+The dbname is the name of the database you'd like to connect to.
+The dbhost will probably be localhost unless you're connecting to a database on a different computer.

 #### Setting up the Primary Table

 You now need to specify which tables you want to export.
 To begin, you will need a primary table, which should contain at least one unique identifier column.
 This is the table that all other tables are referenced based on, directly or indirectly.
 For the CKD database, this will often end up being the patient table, using the patient_id column as the unique identifier.
 Use the code below to set up a basic primary table: